cockroachdb/docs/cockroachcloud/cloud-sso.md

 [Security Access Markup Language (SAML)](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language) and [OpenID Connect (OIDC)](https://openid.net/connect/) are identity protocols that allow applications to rely on IdPs for authentication.

-With support for SAML and OIDC, {{ site.data.products.db }} allows enterprise organizations to use a wide variety of self-hosted or SAAS enterprise IdP solutions, such as Okta, Active Directory, Onelogin.
+With support for SAML and OIDC, {{ site.data.products.db }} allows enterprise organizations to use a wide variety of self-hosted or SaaS enterprise IdP solutions, such as Okta, Active Directory, Onelogin.

 ### Extended configuration options